onchainlabs1/groq-classifier/README.md

 - [Groq](https://groq.com/) for their powerful LLM API
 - [LangChain](https://langchain.com/) for the LLM framework
 - [scikit-learn](https://scikit-learn.org/) for the ML tools
 - [Streamlit](https://streamlit.io/) for the web application framework
+- [Cursor](https://cursor.sh/) for the AI-powered development environment